irving-statek/open-pnp-wiki/Bottom-Vision.md

 ### Multi-pass Vision

-The part will first be positioned and rotated as picked from the feeder, which means it might be slightly offset both in location and angle, due to play in the feeder etc. The vision operation then determines these offsets, but these may be inaccurate as the part is seen slightly from the side, which may create parallax errors and slight changes in light relection angles which might affect how beveled/angled surfaces are lighted.
+The part will first be positioned and rotated as picked from the feeder, which means it might be slightly offset both in location and angle, due to play in the feeder etc. The vision operation then determines these offsets, but these may be inaccurate as the part is seen slightly from the side, which may create parallax errors and slight changes in light reflection angles which might affect how beveled/angled surfaces are lighted.
 Furthermore, the scale in the camera view (units per pixel) might be slightly in error as the part or some of its features (angled pins etc.) might be slightly outside the focal plane.

 In order to further improve precision, the part is then centered in the camera view, according to the preliminary offsets and the process is repeated.
 By centering the part (multiple times), the mentioned errors can be cancelled out by symmetry.